cvisionai/Tator-Native/README.md

 [CMake][CMake] is also required to build.

 To simplify distribution, Qt and OpenCV must be built as static libraries.
 Boost.PropertyTree is include only, so the Boost libraries do not need to be built.
 It is recommended to download compiled Boost binaries for your compiler if they are available.

+**IMPORTANT: Make sure that you build Qt and OpenCV with the same compiler you will use for building the application (e.g. all MSVC 32 bit, or all MSVC 64 bit).**

+Building the documentation requires installing [doxygen][doxysite].
+Building the installer requires installing [NSIS][nsissite].

 Building static Qt on Windows
 -----------------------------